 Leicester City’s defence of the PL title started badly, as they became the first champions to lose on the opening weekend, going down 2-1 at promoted Hull City.

 Although they picked up a notable 4-2 victory against Man City, Leicester got sucked into a relegation battle before Craig Shakespeare replaced Claudio Ranieri as manager and steered them to 12th and the UEFA Champions League quarter-finals.

-Chelsea’s champions form was not evident at the start of the campaign.
+The Blues' champions form was not evident at the start of the campaign.
 Defeat to Liverpool and Arsenal prompted Conte to change to a 3-5-2 formation that transformed the side.
-After Arsenal they earned 13 consecutive wins, then a joint-record in one PL season, to go top of the table at the end of 2017.
+Following a 3-0 reverse at Emirates Stadium they earned 13 consecutive wins, then a joint-record in one PL season, to go top of the table at the end of 2017.

 Jurgen Klopp’s Liverpool were second at the New Year, despite conceding a 3-1 lead to lose 4-3 at AFC Bournemouth in December.